 These little things would have gone unnoticed by us, or perhaps we would have noticed but dismissed them without giving them much thought because we have so many other things to think about.
 But travelling with kids brings us back to basics; to become more mindful again.

 One of the most important lessons children learn whilst travelling is building positive relationships with family.
 A strong, happy family gives them a sense of comfort and confidence.
 With this sense of comfort comes increased self-esteem and in turn greater brain development.

-When we travel we see huge developmental leaps in our kids, whether it be their language or the ability to self-settle in a new bed in unfamiliar accommodation.
+When we travel we see huge developmental leaps in our kids, whether it be their language (even just learning to say hello in a different language) or the ability to self-settle in a new bed in unfamiliar accommodation.

 Over time, the kids just take travelling in their stride and every day is an adventure.
 We love how they question things like ‘Why is it so much hotter in Sri Lanka than England?’ or ‘What is the difference between a crocodile and an alligator?’

 One thing we have learned from our travels is not to overstimulate the kids.
 Everyone needs some downtime and one of the best ways we have found to give them downtime is Mindfulness colouring.
 We always have a colouring book and pens with us for this purpose.
 This is one of the many travel gifts for kids we recommend.